shivkumar98/Spring-and-Hibernate-for-Beginners/section-04-spring-inversion-of-control/README.md

 			}
 		}

-The code was then refactored to use a Coach interface which the BaseballCoach implemented
+- The code was then refactored to use a Coach interface which the BaseballCoach implemented

-This change allows the coach to be substitutable but the app is not configurable, i.e. we should be able to change configuration rather than source code
+- This change allows the coach to be substitutable but the app is not configurable, i.e. we should be able to change configuration rather than source code

+#### Ideal Solution

+- Spring provides a object factory using a Spring Container which is configurable

+- We can configure a Spring container in 3 ways:

+1) XML configuration (legacy but lots of apps use it)

+2) Java annotations

+3) Java Source Code

+- Spring Development Process:

+1) Configure your Spring Beans
+2) Create a Spring Container
+3) Retrieve Beans from Spring Container